Maven Interview Questions And Answers

 Following are the phases: −

-• Test − test the compiled source code employing an appropriate unit testing framework and these tests should not require the code deployed or packaged.
+• Test − the compiled source code employing an appropriate unit testing framework and these tests should not require the code deployed or packaged.

 • Package − take the compiled code and package it in its distributable format like a JAR.